“Yeah,” Kyla says groggily, rubbing one of her eyes with the heel of her hand as she yanks the door open.

 I roll my eyes again and pick up Mona, pushing past her into the house.

-“I was only gone a couple of months, Kyla.”
+“I was only gone a few months, Kyla.”

 She shuts the door and follows me as I go to my room to put my backpack and guitar down, a sigh of contentment escaping me as I realize I’m home.